keithstric/express-auth-boilerplate/README.md

 * `cd client/`
 * run `npm start` - this will compile the client code and open a browser tab

+## Considerations when using this for Domino

+There is a lot here that isn't needed if this is to be strictly used to authenticate with Domino LDAP.
+Below is a list of things that will need to be changed to fit that role.

+>NOTE: It may be prudent to just create a new starter kit _just_ for domino authentication.

+### docker-compose.yml

+* Remove the orientdb and redis services
+* Add the `client` directory as a volume, this is optional but will allow usage of the React app for login/logout
+* The LDAP properties in `.env.default` will need to be added to `.env`

+### .env

+* Remove all `DB_` references
+* Remove all `REDIS_` references
+* Add the `LDAP_` references

+### Files and Directories

+You can effectively remove the following files as they will no longer be needed.
+Once you do this you will need to correct all the files that import these files and make calls to their exported functions. _(* indicates optional)_

+* `./src/helpers/`
+* `./src/models/`
+* `./src/routes/db-endpoints.ts`
+* `./src/config/orient-db.ts`
+* *Remove or Modify - `./client/src/components/personForm.tsx`
+* *`./client/src/pages/Home.tsx`
+* *`./client/src/pages/Profile.tsx`
+* *`./client/src/pages/Register.tsx`

+### SwaggerDoc Configuration

+You will need to modify the SwaggerDoc configuration in `./src/config/swaggerDoc.ts`.
+You can modify or remove the following items:

+#### schemas

+* Remove `options.definition.components.schemas.Vertex`
+* Modify `options.definition.components.schemas.Person` to match what you will get from the LDAP server

+#### responses

+* Remove `options.definition.components.responses.Vertex`
+* Remove `options.definition.components.responses.VertexArray`

+#### parameters

+You can just remove this whole section

+#### tags

+* Remove `options.definition.components.tags.Db`

+#### apis

+* Remove array member `./dist/routes/db-endpoints.js` from `options.apis`

 ## Node Projects of Interest

 * [node.js](https://nodejs.org) - Node.js
 * [express](https://expressjs.com) - The Web API
 * [orientjs](https://www.npmjs.com/package/orientjs) - OrientDB JavaScript Driver
 * [passport](https://passportjs.org) - Web Authentication
+* [passport-local](http://www.passportjs.org/packages/passport-local/) - Passport.js Local Strategy
+* [passport-ldapauth](http://www.passportjs.org/packages/passport-ldapauth/) - Passport.js LDAP Strategy (For Domino Only, not included in project)
 * [winston](https://www.npmjs.com/package/winston) - A Logger
 * [swagger](https://swagger.io) - API Documentation
 * [typescript](https://www.typescriptlang.org)